 All these factors result in a Low rental yield of Property investments which in India is around 1%-3% in Residential space; and 3%-5% in Commercial space.
 That too is taxable.

 If you are thinking of putting your property on Rent to manage the maintenance cost, then you also know that managing the tenant sometimes also becomes a challenge.

 From a Financial Planning point of view, Property Investing for doctors should be the last choice, unless the purpose is not investing but buying your own house.

 With all the above-mentioned risks that are present in Real estate, Equity without a doubt is advantageous to have.

 Even when you consider Equity risk from a volatility perspective only, then do note that even real estate is also not devoid of that risk.
 It is just the volatility is not visible in Real estate like equity.

-If you look at the average return of equity investments in this period it will surely be comparable or higher than a real estate with No risk which I talked about in the article above.
+If you look at the average return of equity investments in this period it will surely be comparable to or higher than real estate with No risk which I talked about in the article above.

 It is important to note that Real estate grows only after equities i.e. when businesses are making money, and people are confident to invest in lock-in products, supported with low-interest rates on loans…like in today’s covid times.

 But if there’s a risk in equity then the risk is higher in real estate.
 (Also Read: 5 Risks Doctors are exposed to and how to manage them)